TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro180 has no GMSV; the east end is where it appears pavement may change on aerial photos
 * qro190's north end is where pavement changes to stones
 * qro250 has no GMSV near the north end
+* qro251's north end is where pavement ends, but may be too far north
+* qro260 has no GMSV and is unpaved (but signed)